dmbarbour/glas/docs/GlasNamespaces.md

 All definitions, modules, and other components should be tagged.
 Tags should roughly indicate integration, e.g. types and assumptions.
 A few proposed tags to get started:

 * "module" - `Env -> Env`.
-In this context, input Env is expected to have the '%\*' definitions described in *Modules*.
+In this case, input Env is expected to have the '%\*' definitions described in *Modules*.
 * "prog" - `Env -> Program`.
 Input Env is per call-site, representing access to caller-provided registers, algebraic effects handlers, etc..
 Even with an empty Env, the Program type supports input-output via data stack.
 The caller does not provide program primitives: those are provided at the module layer.
 * "data" - constant embedded data.
 * "app" - `Env -> Env`.
-In this case, the input Env provides system-level runtime effects APIs, e.g. 'sys.tty.\*' for console IO, 'g.\*' for global registers, 'app.\*' as a fixpoint.
-The returned Env has methods such as 'settings', 'main', and 'rpc'.
-See [Glas Applications](GlasApps.md).
+In this case, input Env includes 'sys.\*' effects APIs, access to registers, a fixpoint 'app.\*', etc..
+The output defines 'settings', 'main', 'http' and 'rpc' methods, etc..
+See [glas applications](GlasApps.md).

-Beyond these, we could tag Church-encoded lists for *Aggregation*, inheritance graphs for *Multiple Inheritance*, or support other patterns as they are developed.
+Other ideas include tagging Church-encoded lists for *Aggregation*, inheritance graphs for *Multiple Inheritance*, or support other patterns as they are developed.
 There is some risk of independent communities overloading the same tag, resulting in conflicts.
 Resolution in that case is left to convention, communication, and de facto standardization.

-## Inheritance

-By externalizing module fixpoints to '%self', we can express one module as inheriting another, sharing the same self.
-The inheriting module can override definitions, integrating with any mutual recursion through self.

-To support this implicitly, a front-end compiler rewrites names based on usage context:

-* defining name - use name directly
-* keyword 'prior' name - use name directly
-* otherwise - instead use '%self.name'

-Aside:* I favor the term 'prior' instead of the more conventional 'super'.
-I believe it has better connotations for most use cases.

-### Multiple Inheritance
+## Multiple Inheritance

-It is awkward to model multiple inheritance using `Env->Env`.
-Direct composition results in shared ancestors being invoked many times.
-Instead, we'll want an intermediate representation of an inheritance graph, to which we apply a linearization algorithm such as C3 to eliminate shared ancestors and merge adjacents as priors.
-This is feasible, though we'll need a tag to distinguish inheritance graphs from the basic module type.

-*Note:* The namespace does not provide multiple inheritance as a built-in because linearization algorithms are ultimately heuristic in nature.
-Instead, linearization is left to %macro nodes.
+The `Env->Env` type together with fixpoint (%self.\* or app.\*) easily models single inheritance, and can somewhat awkwardly model mixins.
+However, for the more complicated cases, it requires manual linearization, i.e. deciding a consistent order in which `Env->Env` functions are composed while eliminating accidental redundancy.

+Support for multiple inheritance is feasible but requires an intermediate representation of the inheritance graph.
+This inheritance graph is processed to a linear sequence of `Env->Env` operations, then composed, ensuring shared ancestors appear only once and ensuring consistent or compatible order.
+The C3 linearization algorithm is relevant in this role.

+After glas systems mature a little, we can introduce tags to indicate when a module or app is represented by an inheritance graph.

 ## Controlling Shadows